 What to Do When you Find Cory Cats Swimming All over the Tank

-If you see your Cory catfish swimming around the tank all day, a few things can be done to reduce stress and help them relax.
+If you see your corys swimming at top of tank all day, a few things can be done to reduce stress and help them relax.

-Next, provide plenty of hiding spots in the tank, like rocks, live plants, and driftwood.
+Next, provide plenty of Cory catfish hiding spots in the tank, like rocks, live plants, and driftwood.
 This will give the Cory catfish places to hide when they need a break from swimming around.

 Avoid Adding Aggressive Tankmates